Hulalazz/cs207-F17/project/milestone2/milestone2_rubric.md

 * Overview how you envision the user to use your new feature
 * Discuss any external dependencies that your feature will require

-This preceeding requirements can be in a section of your code documentation called `Future Features` or some analogous section title.
+The preceeding requirements can be in a section of your code documentation called `Future Features` or some analogous section title.